astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </Tabs>

-## Step 3: Set up your Airflow connection
+## Step 3: Set up your Apache Airflow® connection

 An Airflow connection is necessary to connect Airflow with your object storage container provider.
 In this tutorial, you'll use the Airflow UI to configure your connection.